-

 Is there a right of onward appeal?
 If so, what are all the levels of onward appeal before the case reaches the highest appellate court.

 Yes, there is a right of onward appeal in the Turkish legal system under certain conditions.
-Before a case reaches the highest appellate court, which is the Council of State (Danıştay), it may first be appealed to the Regional Administrative Courts.
+Before a case reaches the highest appellate court, which is the Council of State (Danistay), it must first be reviewed by the Regional Administrative Courts.

 Article 45 of the Law on Administrative Judicial Procedure (LAJP) regulates the right of appeal, stating that “An appeal may be filed against the decisions of administrative and tax courts, even if a different remedy is provided for in other laws, to the regional administrative court in the judicial circuit where the court is located, within 30 days from the notification of the decision.”